British pop music: The download era (1999–2009) and the third British Invasion

-Streaming era 2010 to date
+Streaming era (2010–present)

 In the 2010s, as long-term artist successes from talent shows such as The X Factor and The Voice UK became rarer, a number of new artists where launched via the 'featured artist' route.
 Modern British pop singers including Rita Ora and Sam Smith, were launched after being the guest vocalists on a number of dance music hits, with Smith featuring on Disclosure's "Latch" and Naughty Boy's number one success, "La La La".

 Even though she appeared on The Voice UK (but did not make the grand final), Becky Hill became a 'songwriter for hire' and part of Pete Tong's live band before starting to appear on numerous dance hits by people such as Oliver Heldens, Jax Jones and Sigala.
 The BBC wondered if Hill was 'pop's biggest unknown star' after she notched up a series of co-credited top 40 hits, all of which were included on her Polydor compilation Get to Know, the album which stayed on the UK Albums Chart for more than a year, mainly due to the chart compiling methodology of that chart, which saw streaming points from singles included into an albums sales total.
 That same factor also helped Jax Jones, and saw his Snacks collection go top 10 (with a total of 78 weeks on the album chart by 3 December 2020).

 Away from streaming, the popularity of the BBC's MOR/adult contemporary station Radio 2, combined with the success of various international crossover acts in the 1990s and 2000s, to create a UK country music scene that saw acts chart high on the albums chart.
 Where once country music would be seen either as 'naff' or 'niche' in the UK, usually only found in a specialist music slots such as Bob Harris' The Country Show on BBC Radio 2, British acts including the Shires and Ward Thomas achieved a number of top 10 albums in the main UK chart after being playlisted on daytime radio, with Ward Thomas topping the chart in 2016 with their album Cartwheels.